nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Create VirtualServer resource and apply policy

-Now that we have our WAF policy created, we can now link the policy to our `virtualServer` resource:
+Once the WAF policy has been created, link it to your *virtualServer resource*.

 ```yaml
 apiVersion: k8s.nginx.org/v1